CORRECTED-UPDATE 2-UK drops case against two men accused of spying for China | Law-Order

 However, prosecutor Tom Little told London's Old Bailey Court on Monday that the case against the men no longer met the evidential threshold, adding: "We simply cannot continue to prosecute."
 The government expressed regret at the decision.

-TWO MEN WERE ACCUSED OF PASSING ON INFORMATION TO CHINA Cash's lawyer James Mulholland said his client, who had worked at the China Research Group, was "entirely innocent and should never have been arrested, let alone charged".
+TWO MEN WERE ACCUSED OF PASSING ON INFORMATION TO CHINA Cash's lawyer Henry Blaxland said his client, who had worked at the China Research Group, was "entirely innocent and should never have been arrested, let alone charged".

 "While I am relieved that justice has been served today, the last two and a half years have been a nightmare for me and my family," Cash said outside court.
 He added that he hoped "lessons are learned from this sorry episode".
 The men, who were first arrested in March 2023 and then charged in April 2024, were accused of providing information prejudicial to the interests of the state in breach of the Official Secrets Act between December 2021 and February 2023.